-MetLife, Inc. 1 MetLife Plaza Long Island City, NY 11101

-Ladies and Gentlemen:
+MetLife, Inc. 1 MetLife Plaza Long Island City, NY 11101 Ladies and Gentlemen:

-We have acted as special counsel to MetLife, Inc., a Delaware corporation ("MetLife"), in connection with the following proposed transactions: (i) the spin-off by General American Life Insurance Company, a Missouri corporation, of 100% of the Class B common stock (the "RGA Class B Common Stock") of Reinsurance Group of America, Incorporated, a Missouri corporation ("RGA") to Metropolitan Life Insurance Company, a New York corporation ("MLIC") ("Spin-Off 1"), (ii) the spin-off by MLIC of 100% of the RGA Class B Common Stock to MetLife ("Spin-Off 2"), (iii) the split-Off py MetLife of up to 100% of the RGA Class B Common Stock in exchange for common stock of MetLife (the "Split-Off"); and (iv) in the event that MetLife holds any RGA Class B Common Stock following the Split-Off, one or more potential additional split-off transactions, subject to substantially the same terms and conditions as the Split-Off (the "Additional Split-Offs"), and/or one or more private or public exchanges by MetLife of RGA Class B Common Stock for outstanding debt securities issued by MetLife with an initial term of at least 10 years (the "Debt Exchange") ((i)-(iv), collectively, the "Transactions").
-This opinion letter is being delivered in connection with the Registration Statement on Form S-4 (as amended or supplemented through the date hereof, the "Registration Statement") relating to the Transactions filed by RGA with the U.S. Securities and Exchange Commission.
-All capitalized terms used but not defined herein shall have the meanings ascribed to them in, and shall be interpreted in accordance with, the applicable federal income tax law and regulations.
+We have acted as special counsel to MetLife, Inc., a Delaware corporation ("MetLife"), in connection with the following proposed transactions: (i) the spin-off by General American Life Insurance Company, a Missouri corporation, of 100% of the Class B common stock (the "RGA Class B Common Stock") of Reinsurance Group of America, Incorporated, a Missouri corporation ("BcAC") to Metropolitan Life Insurance Company, a New York corporation ("MLIC") ("Spin-Off 1"), (ii) the spin-off by MLIC of 100% of the RGA Class B Common Stock to He RGA Class B Common Stock to the PCA Class B Common Stock to Metropolitan Life Insurance Company, a New York corporation ("MLIC") ("Spin-Off 1"), (ii) the spin-off by MLIC of 100% of the RGA Class B Common Stock to MetLife ("Spin-Off 2"), (iii) the split-off of up to 100% of the RGA Class B Common Stock to Insurance for common stock of MetLife (the "Split-Off") and (iv) in the event that MetLife holds any RGA Class B Common Stock following the Split-Off outstanding debt securities issued by MetLife with an initial term of at least 10 years (the "Debt Exchange") ((i)-(iv), collectively, the "Transactions").
+This opinion letter is being delivered in connection with the Registration Statement on Form S-4 (as amended or supplemented through the date hereof, the "Registration statement") relating to the Transactions filed by RGA with the U.S. Securities and Exchange Commission.
+All capitalization and Distribution Agreement, dated as of June 1, 2008, by and between MetLife and RGA (the "Recapitalization and Distribution Agreement").
+Terms used herein shall have the meanings ascribed to them in, and shall be interpreted in accordance with, the applicable federal income tax law and regulations.